CTSRD-CHERI/cheribsd-tutorial/src/c18n/README.md

 linkage.
-The programmer must then harden that linkage, and any involved APIs, to make them suitable for adversarial engagement -- but the foundation of isolation, controlled access, and controlled domain transition is in place by default.
+The programmer must then harden that linkage, and any involved APIs, to make them suitable for adversarial engagement -- but the foundation of isolation, controlled access, and controlled domain transition is provided by the c18n implementation.

 In addition to a modified run-time linker, modest changes have been made to the aarch64c calling convention to avoid assumptions such as implicit stack